-EHRs may include features such as point of care charting, MDS, care plans, and e-prescribing.
+EHRs may include features such as point of care charting and an electronic Kardex, MDS, care plans, and e-prescribing.
 Some of the best EHR vendors provide interoperable software, allowing for information exchange with other EHR systems.
 This allows for more coordinated and efficient care delivery processes from hospitals to long term care facilities to pharmacies.

 Other differences between EHRs and EMRs are: